51Degrees/specifications/pipeline-specification/part3/automated-testing.md

 require a [headless browser](https://en.wikipedia.org/wiki/Headless_browser) for execution.

 Things to check:
-- operation of the setHeaders engine
+- operation of the SetHeaders Engine
-- operation of the JSON and Javascript engines
+- operation of the JSON and Javascript Engines
 - operation of the sequence element

 <span style="color:yellow">hard to know what else to say?</span>